caverac/agd-doc/tutorial.rst

 Running GaussPy using Trained :math:`\alpha`
 -------------------------------------------

 With a trained value of :math:`\alpha` in hand, we can proceed to decompose our target dataset with AGD.
 In this example, we will return to the example from the :ref:`multiple-gaussians-tutorial` chapter.
 Following training, we select a value of :math:`\alpha=9.01`, which decomposed our training dataset with an accuracy of ~70%.
 As in the :ref:`simple-example-tutorial` and :ref:`multiple-gaussians-tutorial`, the important parameters to specify are:

-1. ``alpha1``: our choice for the value of :math:`\alpha`.
+1. ``alpha1``: our choice for the value of :math:`\alpha`

-2. ``snr_thresh``: the signal-to-noise ratio threshold below which amplitude GaussPy will not fit a component.
+2. ``snr_thresh``: the signal-to-noise ratio threshold below which amplitude GaussPy will not fit a component

 3. ``FILENAME_DATA``: the filename containing the dataset to-be-decomposed, constructed above (or any GaussPy-friendly dataset)

-4. ``FILENAME_DATA_DECOMP``: filename to store the decomposition results from GaussPy.
+4. ``FILENAME_DATA_DECOMP``: filename to store the decomposition results from GaussPy

 .. code-block:: python